 Accommodation: Volunteers are housed communally in secure dorm-style arrangements where they may have one or two roomates.
 Housing includes wifi, hot showers, potable water, a small kitchen and a communal space with our multilingual volunteer library, television for movies and shows, and plenty of games.
 Volunteers also have space on the roof to do some morning yoga or watch a sunset.
 Volunteers are responsible for their own laundry - we do have the means for volunteers to wash and dry clothes by hand but volunteers are responsible for detergent.

-LLI provides free after-school classes to any resident between 7 and 17.
+LLI provides free after-school classes to any resident between the ages of 7 and 17.
 Our programs help to create opportunities, form leaders, and transform lives.
 Not only do we offer educational programs, but we also organize special social events throughout the year.
-Parents reported that their kids have improved their interpersonal skills through our programs, that they are more excited to read given their access to our library, that they feel more empowered to start local businesses, and that they have a safe, productive, fun & social spaces to spend after school.
-Our Women’s Empowerment program held 140 educational workshops for 127 women last year.
+Parents reported that their kids have improved their interpersonal skills through our programs, that they are more excited to read given their access to our library, that they feel more empowered to start local businesses, and that they have a safe, productive, fun & social space to hang out in after school.
+Our Women’s Empowerment Program held 140 educational workshops for 127 women last year.